ebekker/ACMESharp/README.md

-## Example Operations
+## Example Usage

 Here is a typical usage scenario based on the _current_ state of the project.

+### Managing the Vault
-The PS Module uses a local _Vault_ for its state peristenct and management.
+The PS Module uses a local _Vault_ for its state peristence and management.
 The Vault root folder should have appropriate ACLs applied to guard the contents within which include sensitive elements, such as PKI private keys.
 The following examples are executed from a PowerShell console:
 ```powershell
 mkdir c:\Vault
 cd c:\Vault